thiagomedeiros11/jsevents/README.md

 On Nuvem Fone, set the same address on 'Integração de plataforma'.
 Check the package.json file and install the necessary packages.

+Just start your MongoDB and make sure you can connect on "mongodb://127.0.0.1/".

 ![Preview-Screens](https://github.com/thiagomedeiros11/jsevents/blob/main/nuvemfone-config.png)